CMCD1996/Portfolio/uaic.md

 title: UAIC
 ---

+## **UAIC and the COVID-19 Crisis** ##

 In 2020, I led the University of Auckland Investment Club (UAIC) as Co President with David Saul.
-In addition to running several of UAIC's legacy offerings, we introduced several new initiatives.
+We introduced several new initiatives while running several of UAIC's legacy offerings.
 A high level summary of our achievements during 2020 follow:

 * Increased general membership by 30%.
 * Increased female general membership by 68%.